-Developed in consultation with general practitioners, Quit’s online training supports the development of knowledge and skills to confidently provide smoking cessation care.
+Developed in consultation with general practitioners, Quit’s online training supports the development of knowledge and skills to confidently provide smoking and vaping cessation care.
 There are two modules.

 Module 1: Smoking Cessation Brief Advice Training for General Practitioners